A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem: Numerical results

-Next, we present numerical results that illustrate the behavior of the fully discrete method \eqref{eq: discrete formulation}.
+Next, we present numerical results that illustrate the behavior of the numerical method.
 We use the Newton--Rhapson method to solve this nonlinear algebraic system at each time step.
-Our implementation is based on a {\tt FreeFem++} code \cite{Hecht} on triangular grids, in conjunction with the direct linear solver {\tt UMFPACK} \cite{Davis}.
-For spatial discretization we use the following finite element spaces: $\bbBDM_1-\bP_0-\bbP_0$ for stress--velocity--vorticity in Navier-Stokes, $\bP_1$ for displacement in elasticity, $\bBDM_1-\rP_0$ for Darcy velocity--pressure, and $\bP_1 - \rP_1$ for the the traces of fluid velocity and Darcy pressure.
+The implementation is based on a {\tt FreeFEM} code \cite{Hecht} on triangular grids.
+For spatial discretization we use the following finite element spaces: $\bbBDM_1-\bP_0-\bbP_0$ for stress-velocity-vorticity in Navier--Stokes, $\bP_1$ for displacement in elasticity, $\bBDM_1-\rP_0$ for Darcy velocity-pressure, and $\bP_1 - \rP_1$ for the the traces of fluid velocity and Darcy pressure.

 The examples considered in this section are described next.
 Example 1 is used to corroborate the rates of convergence.
 In Example 2 we present a simulation of air flow through a filter.